 - Qualified distributions of 403 (b) Roth elective deferrals are tax free (with legal limits).
 It is an employer’s (the church) decision whether or not to enter into a Roth elective deferral – see the Enrollment Application.

 - The minister’s housing allowance is a very important tax benefit for retired ministers, and GuideStone specializes in providing it during retirement.
 With GuideStone, eligible Ministers for Tax Purposes can designate up to 100% of their retirement benefits as a tax-free housing allowance.

 - Neither the church nor the participant pays commission fees.

 As employer, the church is responsible for enrollment and participant record keeping as to amounts, eligibility of benefits and Salary Reduction Agreements.
-Also, the church is required to keep 403 (b) (9) “Church Retirement Plan” forms: “Eligibility and Contribution Schedule” and “Authorized Provider List” – available from www.GuideStone.org.
+Also, the church is required to keep the 403 (b) (9) “Church Retirement Plan” form: “Eligibility and Contribution Schedule” on file with church records.

 See below at GuideStone Links for the “403 (b) (9) Retirement Plan for Southern Baptist Churches” document for more details.